-In June 2023, as part of the Rainbow Families collective, we present the Rainbow Families: Dear Home campaign.
+In June 2023, we presented the Rainbow Families: Dear Home campaign.
 This campaign asks what home means to LGBTQ+ people in Singapore, who often face many challenges and institutionalised restrictions when it comes to housing and safety.
-We're producing a documentary that interviews queer individuals, supportive parents, and social workers from LGBTQ+ organisations on the challenges and triumphs of familial and parental acceptance.
+We produced a documentary that interviews queer individuals, supportive parents, and social workers from LGBTQ+ organisations on the challenges and triumphs of familial and parental acceptance.

 Rainbow Families — Dysphoria / Euphoria (Nov 2022)

-In Nov 2022, as part of the Rainbow Families collective, we collaborated with TransBefrienders, a local trans and gender-diverse youth support group, in a month-long transgender awareness campaign.
+In Nov 2022, we collaborated with TransBefrienders, a local trans and gender-diverse youth support group, in a month-long transgender awareness campaign.
 The campaign focused on raising awareness of gender dysphoria, transitioning, euphoria, and the realities of gender-affirming healthcare in Singapore.
 Our capstone exhibition event, titled "Dysphoria/Euphoria", featured 8 local transgender and gender-diverse artists, and was attended by over 1,650 people.
 The exhibition had the biggest collection of trans and gender-diverse artworks in Singapore yet.

 Rainbow Families 2022